Estimated reading time: 7 minutes

 Some crested geckos will prefer Pangea over Repashy, but most will like both.
-If your crested gecko was raised with Repashy, I would recommend sticking with Repashy or gradually changing to Pangea (mixing both).
+If you or the breeder raised your crested gecko with Repashy, I recommend sticking with Repashy or gradually changing to Pangea (mixing both).
 Always see what your crested gecko likes most!

-Below you can find the different flavors of Repashy (affiliate links):
+Below you can find some of the different flavors of Repashy:

 |Banana MRP||Basic MRP Diet||Amazon / Chewy|

 |Grubs ‘N’ Fruit||30% Insect / 50% Fruit||Amazon / Chewy|

 Live and Freeze-Dried Food

 You can buy insects and worms from different sources.
 If you only got one crested gecko or don’t feed it a lot of live food, you want to get a small amount of insects/worms.
 You can also choose freeze-dried insects and worms that last longer.

 If you want to learn more about the different kinds of live food that crested geckos can and can’t eat, you should read the following articles.

 My recommendations for live and freeze-dried insects and worms can be found in the table below.

 Want to Learn More?